How to protect your clients and prevent losses from tax liens

 Often, tax arrears are a symptom of other issues with a company, and there is an unfortunate correlation between companies taking out large loans then defaulting, and significant tax arrears before that loan.
 When the CRA claims a tax lien, it’s often a lose-lose for lenders, who are already trying to recover a loan with few or no payments made on it.
 Seeing a borrower default and having to enforce a mortgage can become a nightmare for any lender, especially with a large amount of their investment left to recover and less available after the CRA has claimed its due.
 But it doesn’t have to be that way.

 You can protect your lender clients with FCT’s extended super priority lien coverage.
 It covers a maximum of $500,000 in losses up to 10 years after the date the mortgage is discharged.
-For less than $200 on a commercial transaction, clients like the lender for the Redwater deal can invest with confidence, knowing their investment stays protected for a decade after mortgage discharge.
+It costs $175 for a commercial deal, and comes at no cost on residential deals.
+Lenders can invest with confidence, knowing their investment stays protected for a decade after mortgage discharge.

 Learn how to easily add extended super priority lien coverage to your deals and offer your clients more protection for less.

 Subject to certain exceptions, commercial title insurance policies equal or below $10M CAD are provided by FCT Insurance Company Ltd. Commercial title insurance policies above $10M CAD are provided by First American Title Insurance Company.
 Reference should be made to policy documents to confirm the insurer on any individual transaction.
 Services by First Canadian Title Company Limited.
 The services company does not provide insurance products.
 This material is intended to provide general information only.
 For specific coverage and exclusions, refer to the applicable policy.
 Copies are available upon request.
 Some products/services may vary by province.
 Prices and products/services offered are subject to change without notice.